CambridgeGC/QualsSync/README.md

 # QualsSync

-**QualsSync** is a GUI tool for mapping and uploading Excel-based pilot account data to a structured API.
-It’s designed for gliding clubs or similar organizations that need to manage and sync member data from spreadsheets into an online system.
+**QualsSync** is a GUI tool for mapping and uploading competencies from Aerolog (currently an Excel export) to Gliding App via API.

 ---